Kunlong1994/lab3/Lab-#2.md

 pi@ixe05 ~/distant-pictures/ArduinoCode $ ls
 ArduinoCode.ino  build-uno  makefile
 ```
-Befor we can build and upload the Arduino code we need to find the connection port of the arduino.
-Plugin the Arudino in over USB with the supplied short USB cable.
+Before we can build and upload the Arduino code we need to find the connection port of the Arduino.
+Plug in the Arduino over USB.

 ### Check port of Arduino board
 To see what port the Arduino is on we can us `ls /dev/tty*` (`*` is a wildcard, giving us al listings with anything after the `*`).
 In this case, the Arduino Uno we use is usually at `/dev/ttyUSB*` where `*` will be a number and most of the time is 0.